 This procedure allows for equitable resolution within a reasonable time of complaints by students with disabilities who allege violation of their rights under the ADAAA and Section 504 of the Rehabilitation Act.

-In the event that you believe you have been discriminated against, want to appeal the approved accommodations, or have other concerns related to disability services, contact the Dean of Student Advocacy and Accountability, 531-622-2808, for prompt and equitable complaint Resolution.
+In the event that you believe you have been discriminated against, want to appeal the approved accommodations, or have other concerns related to disability services, contact the Dean of Student Advocacy and Accountability, 531-622-1308, for prompt and equitable complaint resolution.